NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/seq.md

 # SEQ Files

 Files ending with .seq dictate just about everything about the UI and characters that aren't art assets.
-This includes damage, speed, which animation to play, hitboxes, etc. Character's `0000.seq` file contain action data, while `0010.seq` appear to contain data for CPU control (AI).
+This includes damage, speed, which animation to play, hitboxes, etc. For example, a character's `0000.seq` file contains action data, while `0010.seq` appears to contain data for CPU control (AI).

-*Credit to TheCape for writing the content of this page*
+## Decompilation

+There currently is an effort to decompile the seq parsing code of the game, which can be found under [SEQ Decompilation](/gnt4/docs/guides/seq_decomp.md).

 ## Table of Contents